yegor256/thindeck/src/jekyll/_posts/2014/jun/2014-06-27-deployment-view.md

 Every pull request has to pass a mandatory code review by a randomly selected developer from the development team.

-When changes satisfy code reviewer, he posts a message for [rultor.com](http://www.rultor.com), which monitors all our pull requests and picks up those that have [Rultor commands](http://doc.rultor.com/commands.html).
+When changes satisfy the code reviewer, he posts a message for [rultor.com](http://www.rultor.com), which monitors all our pull requests and picks up those that have [Rultor commands](http://doc.rultor.com/commands.html).
 Rultor merges pull request into `master` branch and attempts to build it (using build automation